matthamil/Bash-Scripts/README.md

 #Bash-Scripts

+This repo contains a list of bash scripts I have written to make life as a developer a little bit easier.
+Feel free to download and use any of these scripts as you please.

 ## Usage

 Download the script of your choice.
 I recommend setting an `alias` within your `.zshrc` (or `.bashrc` if you do not have [oh-my-zsh](http://ohmyz.sh/) installed) like so: